Vxrpenter/Updater-Wiki/docs/using-updater/update-schemas.md

 # Update Schemas

-Update Schemas are a way to provide updater with instructions on how to read and compare versions.
+Update Schemas are a way to define instructions on how to read and compare versions.
-They are one of the core functions of the library and are therefore an important topic.

 ## DefaultUpdateSchema
-The `DefaultUpdateSchema` is as the name implies the default schema that most [Upstreams](upstreams.md) will use.
+The `DefaultUpdateSchema` is as the name implies the default schema that will be used by most [Upstreams](upstreams.md).
-It contains configuration which are unspecific to any upstream and is most often paired with the `DefaultSchemaClassifier`.
+It contains configurations which are unspecific to any upstream and are most often paired with the `DefaultSchemaClassifier`.

-Using the builtin `SchemaBuilder`, you can easily create `DefaultUpdateSchemas`.
-Just call the `Schema` function and begin configuring:
+Using the builtin `SchemaBuilder`, you can easily create a `DefaultUpdateSchema`.
+Just call the `Schema` function and begin configuring.

 !!! example